Read This First

 Prompt 1: There seems to be an relationship between 1) the human drive to make humanity the center of cosmic drama and 2) the anthropomorphized psychological profiles and physical depictions of various proposed Gods.
 Elaborate on this.

-The section turns on Introduction, Humanity at the Center of Cosmic Drama, and Anthropo-morphization of Gods.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Humanity at the Center of Cosmic Drama, Anthropo-morphization of Gods, and Relationship Between the Two Phenomena in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-The important discipline is to keep Introduction distinct from Humanity at the Center of Cosmic Drama.
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep Humanity at the Center of Cosmic Drama distinct from Anthropo-morphization of Gods.
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

 Many ancient civilizations developed cosmologies that placed humans at the center.
 For example, the geocentric model of the universe, which prevailed in Western thought until the Copernican revolution, positioned Earth (and thus humanity) at the center of the universe.